 With six months of darkness, a moody landscape, and a mythology based on Norse monsters, it's little wonder Scandi movies know how to make you scream.
 What better way to embrace the spooky season than to curl up under the covers and binge the most spine-chilling Nordic horror films?
-Read on for our roundup of the scariest flicks to devour as Halloween 2024 creeps closer
+Read on for our roundup of the scariest flicks to devour for Halloween 2024

 Scandinavia and the Nordics have a strong cinematic tradition that covers all bases, ranging from the standalone filmmaking of Ingmar Bergman to the artistic rules of the Danish Dogme-95 Manifesto.
 And with our weather and landscapes capable of creating the bleakest of backdrops, it should come as no surprise that our region has also produced a decent amount of horror films, with movies like Midsommar becoming fan-favourites.
 After all, our respect for all things fearsome predates even the Vikings — themselves a rather scary bunch.